tc39/proposal-smart-pipelines/readme.md

   |> new User.Message // a tacit unary constructor call
 ```

-This same use case appears numerous times in JavaScript code, whenever any value is transformed by expressions of any type: function calls, property calls, method calls, object constructions, arithmetic operations, logical operations, bitwise operations, `typeof`, `instanceof`, `await`, `yield` and `yield *`, and `throw` expressions.
+Similar use cases appear numerous times in JavaScript code, whenever any value is transformed by expressions of any type: function calls, property calls, method calls, object constructions, arithmetic operations, logical operations, bitwise operations, `typeof`, `instanceof`, `await`, `yield` and `yield *`, and `throw` expressions.
 The smart pipe operator can handle them all.

 Note also that it was not necessary to include parentheses for `capitalize` or `new User.Message`; they were implicitly included as a unary function call and a unary constructor call, respectively.
 That is, the preceding example is equivalent to: